Daksha-git/Ex.No.10/README.md

 ## **Result:**

 The experiment successfully demonstrates that the application of structured prompt patterns significantly enhances the quality of AI-generated business documents.
-Refined prompts improve coherence, relevance, factual accuracy, and professional presentation, proving that prompt engineering is a crucial skill for leveraging LLMs effectively in real-world business communication scenarios da.
+Refined prompts improve coherence, relevance, factual accuracy, and professional presentation, proving that prompt engineering is a crucial skill for leveraging LLMs effectively in real-world business communication scenarios.